 An intense epoch of internal war in Peru spanned my childhood and youth.
 The terrorist violence of the Maoists of the Shining Path was replicated by the brutal military repression.
 In their crossfire stood tens of thousands of indigenous peasants, the most forgotten and marginalized ones in the country.
 People that our racism had already faded out before the war.

-The trauma left in the Peruvian population for two decades (1980–2000) led many to identify now the faintest socialist impulse as a veiled communist or terrorist threat.
+The trauma left in the Peruvian population for two decades of terror (1980–2000) led many to identify now the faintest socialist impulse as a veiled communist or terrorist threat.
 For my generation ‚revolution’ is an ambiguous word.
 My generation is trying to process what happened.

 After my extensive research in diverse visual archives in Peru, which depict Hugo Blanco in a sensationalist way and at the same time do not record the indigenous fights as part of the official history, I understood that my documentary film should show what is happening with the memory of the Peruvian Indigenous and Peasant struggles: it is fading out.

 I work with subliminal sound and images subtly touching national taboos.
-I’m afraid that my country won’t find its path to the so-much-longed-for reconciliation and it won’t heal the deep wounds of our historical memory until we don’t dare to cross the traumatic waters and shadows seeded in our collective unconsciousness.
+I’m afraid that my country won’t find its path to the so-much-longed-for reconciliation, and it won’t heal the deep wounds of our historical memory until we don’t dare to cross the traumatic waters and shadows seeded in our collective unconsciousness.

 Photo: Revela Lateinamerika / Marcela Torres